foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 When using streaming, `split_batches` in the `TrainingArguments` will automatically be set to `True`, by doing so, the main process will fetch a full batch and slice it into `num_processes` batches for each process.
 This means that `num_processes` must be divisible by `batch_size`.
 This will replace the global batch size.

+`Note: streaming datasets are not compatible with the fms-acceleration multipack plugin.`

 **When using streaming, the user must set `max_steps` in the `TrainingArguments` instead of `num_train_epochs`.** Since iterable datasets are loaded chunk-by-chunk, data cannot run through epochs in a typical fashion as the **Trainer** can not know length of the dataset as it is being passed through.
 If both `max_steps` and `num_train_epochs` are given in a training config, `max_steps` will overwrite `num_train_epochs` since `max_steps` directly specifies the total number of optimization steps, which is needed when dataset length cannot be known.

 If the dataset size is known to the user, `max_steps` can be calculated as the total number of samples divided by the batch size.